Meet Our Editorial Team

-Brad Russell is the Senior Editor/COO of FaithVillage and lives in the Dallas suburb of Allen.
+Brad Russell is the Founder/Senior Editor of FaithVillage and lives in the Dallas suburb of Allen.
 He wisely married the most compassionate woman he knows.
 He's father and financier to three teens who fortunately have their mother's hair.
 And he's a lapsed triathlete who is currently back in the gym to work off his latest foodie adventures.
 With diverse ministry experiences in church leadership, non-profit marketing and new media, Brad exudes a creative passion for resourcing people of faith and bringing value to Christian leaders.

 Marv Knox is the Publisher and Editor for News and Public Policy for FaithVillage.
 When he’s not out running before dawn in training for his next half-marathon, he’s running a religious news organization with a rich 120-year history.
 His extensive career in religious journalism and deep love for the church provide FaithVillage with a 50,000 foot perspective on how our team can best serve the church for the next generations.
 Marv and his wife live in Coppell, Texas.

 Blake Atwood is the Church Leadership Editor of FaithVillage.
 As a former Director of Media and Communications at a large church in Texas, he values the awesome work of pastors and church staff to equip their people to follow Christ.
 Blake lives in the DFW area, where he drums and writes, though not simultaneously.